zaqifathis/BIMserver-doc/Get-Started-Quick-Guide.md

 6. Double-click on the bimserver-[version].jar file to execute it.
 This will extract the content of the jar file and create two subfolders, i.e. home and bimserver-[version].

+**JAVA version 9** since a required module has been removed(set to deprecated) from Java 9 it has to be reanabled.
+Go to the directory to which you downloaded the .jar and type
+`java --add-modules java.xml.bind -jar "bimserverjar-1.5.120.jar"`

 7. Wait for BIMserver to expand all the files and configure itself and until the phrase "Server started successfully" appears.

 8. Click the Stop button to stop the BIMserver.